AlexCouch/kotlinx-llvm/README.md

 Also, when this project does move to KMP, every platform should have their own branch.

 ## Roadmap
-Federico Tomassetti and I have discussed making this multiplatform.
 I am hoping that at some point, the main gradle file will be changed to be multiplatform.
 It shouldn't be too hard to do.
 I will also make a trello, as mentioned above.